Gangtokey Gondogol: Plot

 In the evening, Helmut comes to Feluda's room and shows him two photographs taken during the crime.
 It shows a man wearing red clothes standing on top of the mountain and seeing the car falling down.
-When Feluda tells that is that man Virendra, Helmut tells that it is impossible because he is only Virendra.
-He tells Feluda and Topshe that he did not like his father marrying twice and thus ran away from home.
-Then his father approached a detective agency to find his son.
-Then Helmut (or Virendra) came to Sikkim.
-Helmut tells Feluda that he suspects Dr. Vaidya being the murderer.
-They decide to travel to Pemiangchi to apprehend Dr. Vaidya.
-They pull in Mr. Sarkar also.
-Next day, while travelling to Pemayangtse, Sasadhar Bose also follows them and requests them to take him also.
+When Feluda says whether the red-clothes man is Virendra, Helmut tells that it is impossible and reveals himself to be Virendra.
+He tells Feluda and Topshe that he did not like his father marrying twice and thus ran away from home, after which his father approached the detective agency to find him.
+Then Helmut/Virendra came to Sikkim.
+Helmut/Virendra tells Feluda that he suspects Dr. Vaidya of being the murderer.
+They decide to travel to Pemayangtse to apprehend Dr. Vaidya.
+They pull in Nishikanto also.
+Next day, while travelling to Pemayangtse, Bose also follows them and requests them to take him also.
 They reach there in the evening.
 There they find that Dr. Vaidya is not there but he had left his stick in the dak bungalow.

 Feluda then announces that Sasadhar Bose is the killer.
 He killed Shelvankar to take over the ownership of the company.
-When Bose says that he had gone to his nephew's wedding during the murder, Feluda reminds him that in the Bengali calendar no wedding is held during the month of Choitro since it is an inauspicious month and that they had come together to Sikkim during the starting of the month of Baishakh, the first month of the Bengali calendar.
-Feluda tells that that Sasadhar Bose and Dr. Vaidya are the same person.
+When Bose said that he had gone to attend his nephew's wedding during the murder, Feluda reminds him that in the Bengali calendar no wedding is held during the last month,i.e., Choitro since it is an inauspicious month and that they had come together to Sikkim during the starting of the month of Baishakh, the first month of the Bengali calendar.
+Feluda tells that that Bose and Dr. Vaidya are the same person.
 Dr. Vaidya told Shelvankar of his own life and impressed him.
 While going to the gumpa, Dr. Vaidya and Shelvankar travelled in the same car.
-Then Dr. Vaidya/Sasadhar Bose hit Shelvankar with a rod and murdered him.
+Then Dr. Vaidya/Bose hit Shelvankar with a rod and murdered him.
 Then he came back to Kolkata.
 Then as Sasadhar Bose, he travelled in the same plane with Feluda.
-Dr. Vaidya tried to put the blame on Virendra, although he did not know that Helmut was actually Virendra.
-When he saw that Feluda was conducting an investigation, he tried to kill Feluda.
-Feluda also tells that Mr. Sarkar wanted to steal the statue of Yamantak from Shelvankar.
-So after the murder, he came down to find the statue, But Bose saw him and started harassing him.
-Bose tries to escape but is caught by leeches.
-Feluda finds the statue in the belongings of Sasadhar Bose.
-Sasadhar Bose is arrested and Feluda solves one of his most complex cases.
+Dr. Vaidya tried to pin the blame on Virendra, without knowing that Helmut was actually Virendra.
+When he saw that Feluda was conducting an investigation, he tried to kill Feluda, as well.
+Feluda also tells that Nishikanto wanted to steal the statue of Yamantak from Shelvankar as he didn't know the true value of the statue before selling it and later came to know about it through the Tibetan Institute.
+He then went to the site after the murder to find the statue, only for Bose to see him and start harassing him.
+Bose tries to flee but trips and gets pinned down by leeches.
+Feluda finds the statue in Bose's belongings.
+Bose is arrested and Feluda's investigation comes to an end.